LosKeeper/discord-calendar-bot/README.md

 | ~~`/week <classe>`~~         | ~~Show the events of the week for the class mentioned~~ |
 | `/day <YYYY-MM-DD> <classe>` | Show the events of a day for the class mentioned        |

+In adition, the bot send a message at startup in the channels for each class concerning the events of the next day.

 ## TODO
 - [ ] Correct the command to show the events of the week
-- [x] Create auto post every morning (use cron to restart the bot every day)
+- [ ] Create auto post every morning using something else than restart the bot with cron
+- [ ] Add room to the events